nighthawkcoders/APCSA/_posts/2022-06-16-TT130-spring_boot.md

 ```

 ## Hacks
 Using creativity and research, can you come up with something that alters Hello, World application.
-Perhaps a question, answer, and evaluation for correct response.
+Perhaps a calculation, like counting words or letters in a phrase.